Adoptive Cell Therapy

 ACTallo® is based on the genetically engineering allogeneic gamma-delta T cells to express novel and exogenous TCRs.
 In addition to the specific tumor recognition via the ectopic ("placed") TCR, gamma-delta T cells may demonstrate inherent activity against numerous tumor types.

-This apporach delivers “off-the-shelf” T-cell products for rapid treatment of all eligible patients with a specific cancer expressing the target of interest in their tumor.
+This approach delivers “off-the-shelf” T-cell products for rapid treatment of all eligible patients with a specific cancer expressing the target of interest in their tumor.
 It therefore eliminates the need for personalized manufacturing.

 Immatics believes its strategy of developing different types of Adoptive Cell Therapies in combination with the identification of proprietary cancer targets, will deliver a transformative change in the treatment of solid tumors.